22. Brexit A survey asked 1115 British adults how Britain's decis... | Channels for Pearson+

 1

-Step 1: Identify the total number of respondents from the survey, which is given as 1115 British adults.
+Step 1: Identify the total number of respondents in the survey.
+According to the problem, the total number of British adults surveyed is 1115.

-Step 2: Locate the number of respondents who feel the move has had a 'fairly positive' impact (178) and a 'very positive' impact (134) from the Pareto chart.
+Step 2: Locate the number of respondents who feel that the move has had a 'very negative' impact.
+From the Pareto chart, this value is 256.

-Step 3: Add the number of respondents for 'fairly positive' and 'very positive' impacts to find the total number of respondents who feel positively about the move.
-This is calculated as 178 + 134.

-Step 4: Divide the total number of respondents who feel positively (from Step 3) by the total number of respondents (1115) to calculate the probability of randomly selecting a British adult who feels the move has had a fairly positive or very positive impact.

 Verified video answer for a similar problem: